buildo/react-components/src/AsyncStatusIndicator/README.md

 ## Icons
-You can specify any icon (or not icons at all) for each state, you're encouraged to:
+You can specify any icon (or no icon at all) for each state, however you're encouraged to:

 - use no icon for the `ready` state
 - use a dynamic icon (e.g. a [`LoadingSpinner`](/#loadingspinner)) for the `processing` state